dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_kc: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_kc: Enable this feature (or use the FEATURES variable instead)
 * DEBUG_kc: Debug this feature

 ### <a id="krew"></a> krew